aws-solutions-library-samples/guidance-for-transactional-fraud-detection-on-aws/README.md

 ```
 ## Deployment Validation

-Make note of the stack id, it takes arround 35 min for the template to run complete.
+Make note of the stack id, it takes around 35 min for the template to run complete.
 You can monitor the stack progress in Cloudformation console.

 Sample output: